ArhamF/ArhamF/README.md

 ## Projects

 ### [HobbyForge](https://github.com/ArhamF/hobbyforge)
 HobbyForge is an AI-driven app that acts as a "hobby concierge.”
 It curates personalized hobby recommendations, provides step-by-step mastery plans, and connects users with local or global communities to keep them engaged.
-This large-scale project is still in its very early phases!
+My current focus is on this project; it is a still in its very early phases!
 - **Technologies:** ```Next.js```, ```Node.js```, ```FastAPI```, ```PostgreSQL```, ```MongoDB```
 - **Features:** AI Hobby Matchmaker, Real-Time Feedback System

 ### [Ai-Interview Assistant](https://github.com/ArhamF/ai-interview-assistant)
 An innovative application designed to help users practice and improve their interviewing skills using AI.
-Almost done to what I envisioned for it!
+Almost done with what I envisioned for it!
 - **Technologies:** ```React.js```, ```Node.js```, ```Ollama```, ```Whisper```
 - **Features:** Real-time audio recording and transcription, AI-powered responses, cross-platform desktop application